Stats

 How many plate appearances do I need for OBP to be meaningful?

 At least 30 plate appearances for a rough indicator, 50+ for a reliable number.
-Over a 15-game season with 3 plate appearances per game, most players reach 45 — borderline.
+Over a 15-game season with 3 plate appearances per game, most players reach 45, which is borderline.
 This is why single-stat analysis at the youth level should be supplemented with evaluation rubrics and observation.

 Can a player have a higher OBP than batting average?